Swapping Stilettos for Hiking Shoes: a Leaf Peeping Story

 Around mid-afternoon, I decided to leave the harvest festival in search of one of Virginia’s nearby

-Room on Gibson Hollow Lane.
+wineries.
+I veered on to Weakly Hollow Road for an off the beaten path drive that displayed some of the best fall foliage views of Madison County and down RT 643 to the DuCard Vineyards Tasting Room on Gibson Hollow Lane.
 The DuCard Vineyards Tasting Room offered the perfect escape to relax and unwind.
 A three man band played a jam session with a harmonica, bass guitar, and double bass while clients sipped wine and tapped along to the music.
 The owner, Scott Eliff, butterflied around the tasting room to supervise the affairs of his business and to greet his guests.
 When he stopped by my table, I interviewed him to find out more about his story and how he made his dream come true.
 Scott Eliff’s dream began over ten years ago when left his Washington, D.C. consulting job to live in the country with his wife.
 He converted the acreage on his estate from an apple orchard to a vineyard beginning with a few grapevines.
 It took him a few years, but through Scott’s motivation, determination, and process improvements to his product, the grapes blossomed into award winning grapes for local wineries.
 He departed with a few words of wisdom: love what you do, never under estimate a hobby, and always have fun even when times gets hard.

 ~~~